 All of this accompanies a series of increasingly dark dreams and visions.
 It adds up to a gnawing sense that Harry is becoming the very thing he seeks to defeat, a pariah who can’t process reality and is capable of violence.
 It’s somewhat familiar ground for the series — Chamber of Secrets also probed parallels between Harry and Voldemort — but the sense of slipping morality in a dishonest world is so tangible, the atmosphere so dangerous, that it hits harder than ever.

 Order of the Phoenix is perhaps the moodiest Harry Potter film (except Deathly Hallows, Part 1).
 David Yates, who would become the steward of the second half of this series, immediately imprints his own style, an evolution of the color schema used by Alfonso Cuaron and Mike Newell but steelier and more shadowy.
 His teals, blacks, and whites are starkly contrasted by the Pepto Bismol pinks of Professor Umbridge.

 The Order of the Phoenix book is even longer than Goblet of Fire, a gargantuan 257,000 words across nearly 900 pages.
 But Yates, with adapter Michael Goldenberg (in his lone writing credit in the series) do an exceptionally good job streamlining the material, the best besides Prisoner of Azkaban.

-The acting is best yet in the series.
+The acting is the best yet in the series.
 For one, Daniel Radcliffe is now a strength more than a weakness.
-Imelda Staunton is instantly iconic as Dolores Umbridge; Ralph Fiennes gets more to do as Voldemort; and Helena Bonham Carter makes her first appearance as Bellatrix Lestrange.
+Imelda Staunton is instantly iconic as Dolores Umbridge; Ralph Fiennes gets more to do than ever as Voldemort; and Helena Bonham Carter makes her first appearance as Bellatrix Lestrange.
 All three are delightful jolts of villainy.